spring15wad/metawad/project-4-alternatives.md

 The advantage of pushing up the deadline is that we get it out of the way before the crunch at the end of the semester.

+DPM -- I think this is a great idea, minimal hassle but good impact on their projects.